bibanon/bibanon/Stories/The-Bridgekeeper.md

 Jacob told me that he had stumbled in a slumber out to the backyard to investigate the source of all the commotion.
 And he saw her stretched up upon the cross, illuminated by the moon so that she was a sickly shade of dull gray.
 A crown of twisted nails tipped with rust was stretched across her head and it partially concealed the gaping crevice on her forehead.

 And then Jacob told me that his father spotted him.
 And that he approached him very cautiously and spoke to him with barely a whisper of a voice.
 And he said to Jacob something about his mother being a brave woman, something about his mother being the strongest woman that he knew.
-He told him that she didn’t deserve this, but she was the only soul strong enough to carry the burden of a world of sin, and that it was God’s will and he was but a meek servant.
+He told him that she didn't deserve this, but she was the only soul strong enough to carry the burden of a world of sin, and that it was God's will and he was but a meek servant.

 In the end, I think we are all meek servants.
 Some of us just refuse to accept it.

 ### 39658925 (OP)

-Jacob told me that his father then went inside and went to bed and the next morning he was arrested and he plead guilty, but not before he told that judge that he would be punished for interfering with God’s will.
+Jacob told me that his father then went inside and went to bed and the next morning he was arrested and he plead guilty, but not before he told that judge that he would be punished for interfering with God's will.
 And Jacob was pushed into foster care because his grandparents were dead and no other relative wanted him.
 And he spent the next two years bouncing from foster home to foster home, and this is not where Jacob developed, but rather it was where he was ruined.
 It is here that his soul was corrupted and although he has since recovered a bit of his humanity, I can still see remnants of a beast lurking inside of him.
 And it is this that draws me to Jacob.

 I met Jacob years ago, at a bar.
-He had just broken a stool over a man’s head, the legs splintered and shattered in every direction and chips of the man’s skull flaked to the ground.
+He had just broken a stool over a man's head, the legs splintered and shattered in every direction and chips of the man's skull flaked to the ground.
 Jacob tossed the stump of stool that was left to the side and turned to me, casually, and told me that he had really messed up now.
 And then he said something else but it was muffed by a fist that had connected with his face.
 And the five men who were at the bar with the unconscious man with stool in his skull that was motionless on the floor below began beating Jacob into a bloody pulp.

 And then they left and I carried Jacob out of the bar and my white shirt was smeared with streaks of rust colored blood.
 And then he spoke to me, through a swollen face and through a mouth that was missing teeth.
 He spit out blood as he spoke the words.

 ### 39658951 (OP)

-“I could have taken them, all of them, no problem.
+I could have taken them, all of them, no problem.
 On a bad day, even, I could have handled them without struggle.
-But that doesn’t matter.
-That’s not the issue, you see, champ?
-I deserved to be beaten, so I let ‘em.
-I let ‘em because I deserved it, you see, champ?
-That’s the way the world works, when you deserve something, you take it.
+But that doesn't matter.
+That's not the issue, you see, champ?
+I deserved to be beaten, so I let 'em.
+I let 'em because I deserved it, you see, champ?
+That's the way the world works, when you deserve something, you take it.
 When you need to give something, you give it.
-Even if you think you’re stronger than the circumstances, you got to give in, champ.
-Because if you don’t, if you fight when you deserve to get beaten, then it will snowball on you.
+Even if you think you're stronger than the circumstances, you got to give in, champ.
+Because if you don't, if you fight when you deserve to get beaten, then it will snowball on you.
 You can beat the circumstances are first, champ, and at first it might seem easy.
-But it will snowball on you and the next thing you know you’ll be knee deep.
-And if you’re really stubborn champ, and you’re really strong, you can keep fighting.
-But then you’ll be neck deep.
+But it will snowball on you and the next thing you know you'll be knee deep.
+And if you're really stubborn champ, and you're really strong, you can keep fighting.
+But then you'll be neck deep.
 The world has a way of catching up to you, of evening the score.
-And champ, if you make the world go out of its way to make things even, it’s gonna’ punish you even more.
-Even the strongest guy can’t beat the odds forever, he’ll just make it worse in the end.
-That’s why, when you deserve to lose, you lose.
-It’s easier to handle the punches one at a time then all at once, champ.”
+And champ, if you make the world go out of its way to make things even, it's gonna'' punish you even more.
+Even the strongest guy can't beat the odds forever, he'll just make it worse in the end.
+That's why, when you deserve to lose, you lose.
+It's easier to handle the punches one at a time then all at once, champ.

 And he must have expended all of his energy because after he called me champ he passed out cold.